eclipse-archived/codewind-vscode/README.md

 - Pull in your existing applications and use Codewind to help get them cloud ready.
 - See code changes reflected in your containerized application almost instantaneously.
 The Codewind advanced inner loop manages your application updates efficiently.
 - Develop in containers without feeling like you're developing in containers.
 Development flow within the IDE feels the same as traditional application development.
+- Free up space on your local computer by building and running Codewind applications with cloud resources.

 ## Features
 - Create new containerized projects or add existing ones.